30 Jun 2018

 In this post we will discuss, what is Frequency Translation.
 This is also known by other names like- Frequency Mixing, Frequency Conversion or Heterodyning.

-What is Frequency Mixing (Frequency Conversion/ Heterodyning/Frequency Translation) and Why it is NEEDED?
+What is Frequency Mixing (Frequency Conversion/ Heterodyning/Frequency Translation)

 It is generally required to translate or shift the modulated signal to a new band of frequency in the processing of signals in the communication systems.